aindilis/flp/README.md

 -   Generating a complex monthly financial plan with contingencies for unexpected expenses and if certain income doesn't come through

-<a id="org44d2895"></a>
+<a id="org67396c0"></a>

 ## Links

--   Here is the reference manual, with implementation details for all of the above items
+-   Here is the reference manual, with implementation details for all of the above items:
     -   [https://github.com/aindilis/flp/blob/main/ReferenceManual.md](https://github.com/aindilis/flp/blob/main/ReferenceManual.md)

 -   Here is the main FLP (Free Life Planner) code site: